eaobservatory/hedwig/doc/user/member.rst

 If you would like to remove yourself from a proposal, you can do so using the "Remove yourself from this proposal" on the proposal's main page.
+Please see
+`the section on invitations <invitation#removing-yourself-from-a-proposal>`_ for more information.

 .. image:: image/member_edit_small.png
     :target: image/member_edit_large.png